-Students will have 14 days to research one question that will be given out by the end of Week 6.
-This essay will be due on 23 October.
-Students are expected to integrate class readings to formulate their own analysis and argument.
-Students are encouraged to use other sources of information as well.
-Penalties will be imposed on unapproved late submissions.
+Students will have to write one essay on a topic of their choosing relating to the course due on 11 November.
+Students are expected to integrate class readings to formulate their own analysis and argument and are encouraged to use other sources of information as well.